wix/stylable/site/docs/references/formatters.md

 ## Nested formatters

-You can use nested formatters:
+You can use nested formatters.

+In this example the formatter `get-pi` is nested in the `cal-font-size` formatter described above.
+Both are imported into the CSS file and the output values are calculated from both.

 ```css
     :import {